-Polynomial interpolation

-Anne Kværnø

-Oct 16, 2018

-The Python codes for this note are given in polynomialinterpolation.py.

-1 Introduction

-In the first part of Mathematics 4D/N you learned about the Fourier-series.
-By taking the sum of the series from 1 to N, you can find an approximation to a periodic function.
-Similar, polynomials can be used to approximate functions over some bounded interval $x \in [a, b]$.
-Such polynomials can be used for different purposes.
+Polynomial interpolation Anne Kværnø Feb 11, 2022 The Python codes for this note are given in polynomialinterpolation.py.
+If you want to have a nicer theme for your jupyter notebook, download the cascade stylesheet file tma4320.css and execute the next cell: 1 Introduction Polynomials can be used to approximate functions over some bounded interval $x \in [a, b]$ .
+There are plenty of examples where such polynomials are useful.
 The function itself may be unknown, and only measured data are available.
 In this case, a polynomial may be used to find approximations to intermediate values of the function.
 Polynomials are easy to integrate, and can be used to find approximations of integrals of more complicated functions.
 This will be exploited later in the course.
-And there are plenty of other applications.

-In this part of the course, we will only discuss interpolation polynomials.
+Here, only interpolation polynomials will be discussed.

 Interpolation problem.